kallioaa/ot-harjoitustyo/dokumentaatio/instructions.md

 Now you can comment the picture by typing your comment in the textfield and pressing the "send"-button.
 Now when someone will search for the same picture online with the app they will see your comment and image history (the values under the picture).

-The large image files are not added to the database.
+The image files are not added to the database.
 The images are transformed into a hashcode which does not take up more space than a regular integer.
 You can search the same picture from multiple different url addressed and end up in the same chat.

+The app supports all of the most common image types.
+If you enter an url which is not applicable, the app will tell you by changing displaying an error message.
+The error message **some supported image types**.
+For example, common *.webp* images are supported.

 ## Logging out and closing the app